jpwhite4/xdmod-supremm/8.0/supremm-bootstrap.md

 If there were jobs in the database then there should be data for the 'Number of Jobs Ended' metric.
 If there were valid metrics then you should see data for the 'Avg CPU %: User metric'.

-Note that the admin user that was created in the Open XDMoD has a 'User' role mapped to the 'Unknown' user by default.
-This means that all plots of SUPREMM realm data will show "No data available for the criteria specified" and no jobs will be able to be viewed in the "Job Viewer" tab.
+**Note that the admin user that was created in the Open XDMoD has a 'User' role mapped to the 'Unknown' user by default.**{:.note} This means that all plots of SUPREMM realm data will show "No data available for the criteria specified" and no jobs will be able to be viewed in the "Job Viewer" tab.
+The 'Center Director' role may be added to the admin user account via the Internal Dashboard.

 # Troubleshooting